Hieliksuslik/YGO-DeckCartBuilder/README.md

 # YGO-DeckCartBuilder

 A little project for myself to practice minor webscraping.
-I have no intentioning of financial gain from this, just wanted a quick way to make the cheapest possible shopping cart for the decks I want to play.
+I have no intentions of financial gain from this, just wanted a quick way to make the cheapest possible shopping cart for the decks I want to play.
 Data is pulled from https://yugiohprices.com/

 ## Input: